Screen time: Academic performance

 Research shows that children who lack guidance from their mothers are more likely to overuse screen time and also to struggle academically.
 Those with more prevalent maternal interference in their online activities tend to have more controlled screen time.
 These children also watched more educational content when online versus their counterparts with less parental control.
 Educational content consumed during time allotted for digital use is shown to be positively associated with academic achievement.
-On the other hand, those who only consumed violent media or leisurely video games on school nights, showed a negative associated with academic achievement.
+On the other hand, those who only consumed violent media or leisurely video games on school nights showed a negative association with academic achievement.
 Their lower academic performances were marked by decreases in grade averages and in their ability to adjust to a school or academic environment.
 Inability to adjust to these situations resulted in a negative effect on school performance.

 Environmental effects

 More screen time generally leads to less time spent in nature and therefore a weaker connection to it.
 Studies show nature-inspired activities simultaneously decrease for youth in financially stabilized countries with mental health issues increasing, drawing a connection to higher screen time levels.
-However, the higher the count in activities spent experiencing the outdoors produced positive results in mental health among adolescents.
+However, the higher the count in activities spent experiencing the outdoors the more positive results were produced in mental health among adolescents.

-Digital technologies emitted approximately 4% of world greenhouse-gas emissions in the year 2019 and the number could be two times larger by the year 2025.
+Digital technologies emitted approximately 4% of the world's greenhouse-gas emissions in the year 2019 and the number could be twice as large by the year 2025.
 For comparison, the paper pulp and print industries emitted together about 1% in 2010 and about 0.9% in 2012.

+Effects on infants and young children

+Recent research shows that excessive screen time in children under age three is associated with delayed language development, reduced sleep duration, and lower levels of physical activity.
+Public health guidelines recommend limiting screen exposure in early childhood and encouraging interactive, caregiver-child activities instead.
+Some researchers also highlight potential long-term cognitive and behavioral risks linked to early and frequent digital media use.